 If you suspect your child is having a febrile seizure, stay calm and follow these steps:

-Unless the doctor has told you otherwise, call 911.Protect from physical injury.
-Place your child on the floor or bed away from any hard or sharp objects.Protect the airway.
+Unless the doctor has told you otherwise, call for emergency medical services.Protect your child from physical injury.
+Place your child on the floor or bed away from any hard or sharp objects.Protect your child's airway.
 Do not place anything in the mouth during the convulsion.
 Turn the child’s head or body to the side.
 This will allow saliva or vomit to drain from the mouth.Watch the time.
-The length of the convulsions should be less than five minutes.
+The length of the convulsions should be less than 5 minutes.

 Blood testsUrine testsLumbar puncture